oslabs-beta/KafKare/README.md

 ```sh
 npm run topic
 ```

-Open a new terminal window.
-From the root directory (Kafkare) go into the kafka-playground directory.
-Finally, to create the generate the stream, run in the new terminal:
+Finally, to create the generate the stream, run in the terminal:

 ```sh
 npm run producer